-Editors' Reports for 2015
+Editors' Reports for 2016

 For further details on the information presented below, please see the Summary of Editorial Activity table.

-As of March 1, 2016, decisions were still pending on 7 papers.
-Among new (first) submissions to the journal, 485 (or 82.8 percent) were sent out for peer review.
-Among those that underwent the peer review process, 404 (84 percent) were rejected outright.
-69 (14.3 percent) received an invitation to revise and resubmit, 1 paper was accepted subject to minor revisions, and 3 were accepted unconditionally.
-Four papers were withdrawn by the authors and decisions had not been reached (as of March 1) on four other papers.
-Among the 133 papers that were revised and resubmitted (with the resubmission coming to the ASR office in 2015), the majority were either accepted subject to minor revisions (33.1 percent) or accepted outright (39.8 percent).
-6.8 percent received another invitation to revise and resubmit, while 35.6 percent were rejected.
-In 2015, very few papers were given multiple revise and resubmit decisions.
-Indeed, 9 papers that came into the office were either the third or fourth submission (which includes papers that were “conditionally accepted”), and each of these was accepted unconditionally.
+From January 1 through December 31, 2016, American Sociological Review (ASR) received a total of 765 submissions.
+Of those, 145 were rejected without being sent out for review.
+An additional 482 submissions were rejected outright after going through the peer review process.
+63 submissions received invitations to revise and resubmit, 31 were accepted subject to minor revisions, and 44 were accepted outright.
+Among new (first) submissions to the journal, 507 (or 78.8 percent) were sent out for peer review.
+Among those that underwent the peer review process, 451 (89.0 percent) were rejected outright.
+54 (10.7 percent) received an invitation to revise and resubmit, and 2 papers were accepted subject to minor revisions.
+No first submissions were accepted unconditionally.
+Among the 113 papers that were revised and resubmitted (with the resubmission coming to the ASR office in 2016), the majority were either accepted subject to minor revisions (25.7 percent) or accepted outright (38.9 percent).
+8.0 percent received another invitation to revise and resubmit, while 27.4 percent were rejected.
+In 2016, very few papers were given multiple revise and resubmit decisions.
+Indeed, only six papers came into the office that were either the third or fourth submission (which were all papers that were “conditionally accepted”), and each of these was accepted unconditionally.

-Omar Lizardo, Rory McVeigh, Sarah Mustillo, Editors
+Omar Lizardo, Rory McVeigh, and Sarah Mustillo, Editors

-Production Lag: Between the moment a book arrives for review consideration and the review (if any) is published, the lengthiest component in the process is the time required for the designated reviewer to submit his or her review after receiving the book.
-The editorial office, on average, schedules reviews, articles, and review-essays for publication within 14 weeks after the materials arrive, and after consultation with the Editorial Board.
-This process occurs every 2 months.
+Production Lag.
+Between the moment a book arrives for review consideration and the review (if any) is published, the lengthiest component in the process is the time required for the designated reviewer to submit his or her review after receiving the book.
+The editorial office, on average, schedules reviews, articles, and review-essays for publication within 10 weeks after the materials arrive, and after consultation with the Editorial Board.
+This process occurs every two months.
 The journal’s managing editor copyedits and formats all the work received electronically in preparation for publication.
 The copyedited materials are sent to SAGE for typesetting, and several sets of proofs are corrected prior to publication.
 The production lag represents the time between receipt of the review and the publication date.
 The production lag averages 4 months.

 Michael Sauder, Editor